-The NBCSP is a joint program of the Australian Government Department of Health and Ageing and state and territory governments.
+The NBCSP is managed by the Australian Government Department of Health in partnership with state and territory governments.
 The NBCSP started in 2006 and uses national invitation and screening analysis processes.
 A 'usual care' model is then used for follow-up functions for those with a positive (abnormal) screening result; that is, these people are encouraged to see their doctor to discuss the test result and seek further diagnostic testing (such as colonoscopy) as required.
-Data from these follow-up functions are returned to the national NBCSP register via nonmandatory form return.
+Data from these follow-up functions are returned to the national NBCSP Register via non-mandatory form return.

-Currently those Australians registered at Medicare Australia or the Department of Veterans' Affairs receive a screening invitation at, or around, their 50th, 55th and 65th birthdays.
-From 2013 the program will also include people aged 60, and from 2015 those aged 70.
-The program will be further expanded in 2017-18 with a phased roll out of biennial screening for those aged 50-74.
+Currently people that are registered as Australian citizens or migrants in the Medicare enrolment file, or are registered with a Department of Veterans' Affairs gold card receive a screening invitation at, or around, their 50th, 55th and 65th birthdays.
+From July 2013 the program will also include people aged 60, and from July 2015, it will be expanded to implement a biennial screening interval for those aged 50-74 by 2020.

-NBCSP data depend on the return of data forms from participants, general practitioners, colonoscopists and pathologists to the NBCSP register.
-The register is maintained by Medicare Australia.
-Data from the register are provided to the AIHW six monthly as de-identified unit record data.
+NBCSP data depend on the return of data forms from participants, general practitioners, colonoscopists and pathologists to the NBCSP Register.
+The register is maintained by the Department of Human Services (formerly Medicare Australia).
+Data from the register are provided to the AIHW 6-monthly as de-identified unit record data.